An ordering for the strength of functional dependence: Characterizations of

-\subsection{A Dimension reduction principle}
+\subsection{A dimension reduction principle}

-In this subsection, we derive a characterization of the conditional convex order in terms of the concordance order for bivariate SI distributions.
-To this end, we perform a dimension reduction based on decreasing rearrangements.
+In this subsection, we reduce \((Y,\XX)\) to a \(\preccurlyeq_{ccx}\)-equivalent bivariate SI random vector using the concept of decreasing rearrangements.
+The dimension reduction principle underlies Theorem \ref{propcharS}\,\ref{propcharS2} and Theorem \ref{theadderrmod} as well as the results in Sections \ref{sec52} and \ref{secrearrdepmea}.
 For convenience, we work with cumulative probabilities and distribution functions instead of survival probabilities and survival functions.